Introduction to Basic Legal Citation:

 e-book versions

-Despite the availability of the online version, many users of this reference (over 50,000 during the past year) have been drawn by the convenience of having it as an e-book on their own tablet, laptop, or e-book reader.
+Despite the availability of the online version, many users of this reference have been drawn by the convenience of having it as an e-book on their own tablet, laptop e-book reader, or phone.

-While these e-books are available without charge, please do consider making a donation to the Legal Information Institute of Cornell Law School in the amount you would pay Amazon or Barnes & Noble for a comparable title.
+While downloading the pdf version from this site carries no charge and installing the Kindle version from Amazon costs only $.99, please consider making a donation to the Legal Information Institute of Cornell Law School in the amount you would pay Amazon for a comparable study guide or reference work.
 To do so, click here.

 Peter W. Martin